NorfolkGreg/GregCustom/resources/ReadMe.txt

 --cardbdr: Card Border Colour
-If a Section element is assigned the class "cards" this is the colour applied to Article elements within the section.
+If a Section element is assigned the class "cards" this is the colour of the rounded border applied to Article elements within the section.
+(See the Section "Displaying Cards" below for details on the use of the three cardxxxx variables.)

 --cardtext: Card Text Colour
-If a Section element is assigned the class "cards" this is the colour applied to Article elements within the section.
+If a Section element is assigned the class "cards" this is the forground colour applied to Article elements within the section.

 --cardbkgnd: Card Background Colour
 If a Section element is assigned the class "cards" this is